arachid/clockwize-and-leaderboard/README.md

 **Leaderboard Microservice:** This microservice operates CRUD on the leaderboard and scores.
 Each Score update from our Game Server is published to a Kafka Queue.
 Using this asynchronous communication lets us write faster.
 The technologies used to write this microservice only matter a little for this service.
 Since Java has great frameworks for implementing microservices like Spring Cloud, we decided to go with this stack here.
 Since it's a stateless service, we can easily horizontally scale it using auto-scaling.

 **Score Queue:** This is used to collect the score.
 We are using Kafka because it's a popular and reliable solution for streaming messages.
-Whit this queue, we can independently scale our producers (Leaderboard Microservice) and our consumers (Score Agregatore).
+With this queue, we can independently scale our producers (Leaderboard Microservice) and our consumers (Score Agregatore).
 Kafka offers scalability using its partition system and is highly available with partition replications.

 **Score Aggregator:** Subscribe to new scores, aggregate the result and pre-process the scores for the different time frames: recent, weekly, monthly and all-time leaderboard.
 That way, the pre-processed result returns fast when the users query scores.
 Apache Spark is indeed well-suited for real-time stream processing, especially when used in combination with Apache Kafka.